nnellans/terraform-guide/README.md

   description = "put a good description here" type        = string | number | bool | list | tuple | set | map | object | any
-  default     = set a default value here
+  default     = set a default value here sensitive   = true   # supported in Terraform 0.14.0 and later nullable    = false  # supported in Terraform 1.1.0 and later

+  # supported in Terraform 0.13.0 and later
+  # you can have multiple validation blocks
+  validation {
+    # some condition that must resolve to either true or false
+    # the condition can reference this variable and this variable only
+    condition     = var.exampleVarName > 10
+    # an error message to show if the condition is false
+    error_message = "your value needs to be greater than 10" }
 }

 # use a variable by prefixing the variable's name with var.
 var.exampleVarName
 ```
-- When defining a Variable, all three parameters are optional
+- When defining a Variable, all parameters are optional
   - If `type` is omitted, then the default is `any`
 - `type` can be a combination of different options:  `list(number)`